We respect the privacy of our Website users (“you”).

 We may also be required to disclose your personal information to:

-• any relevant dispute resolution body or the courts; and
+- any relevant dispute resolution body or the courts

 We will not sell, trade or lease your personal information to others.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.